CostyGeorge/LMIC-node_Sensor-for-Helium-Network/README.md

 <img src="images/pio4.png" width="800">

+Open the `LMIC-node.cpp` file.
 This section is where the payload is assembled.
 Make note of the sensor variables and their corresponding number for the Tago.io setup.

 <img src="images/pio???.png" width="800">

 That’s all the changes required to get a working sample.

 You can customize the rest of the code for adding/removing specific sensors.
-Refer to the blocks of code between the “User Code” flags.
+Refer to the blocks of code between the `User Code` flags.

 <img src="images/pio3.png" width="800">